-Uninterrupted announced a new series titled “Same Energy” hosted by long-time NBA player Matt Barnes.
-The show will feature “notorious bad boys” of the sports world, and the stories that defined their careers.
-The show’s first guest: Marshawn Lynch.
+Uninterrupted announced a new series titled "Same Energy" hosted by long-time NBA player Matt Barnes.
+The show features "notorious bad boys" of the sports world, and the stories that defined their careers.
+The show's first guest was none other Marshawn Lynch.

 When he took an injury cart for a ride during his days as the California Golden Bears tailback in college, he made his mark early as a character off the field, and a beast on it.

-Despite leading the league in rushing touchdowns twice, Lynch’s peak performance’s as a member of the Seahawks only netted him one first team All-Pro selection in 2012.
+Despite leading the league in rushing touchdowns twice, Lynch's prime years as a member of the Seattle Seahawks only netted him one First-Team All-Pro selection back in 2012.

-With Seattle, Lynch and the Seahawks won Super Bowl XLVIII in what became the third-largest margin of victory in Super Bowl history.
-Seattle won that Super Bowl over Peyton Manning and the Denver Broncos as the biggest underdog to win the NFL’s biggest game.
+With the Seahawks, Lynch and quarterback Russell Wilson won Super Bowl XLVIII in what became the third-largest margin of victory in Super Bowl history.
+Seattle won that game over Peyton Manning and the Denver Broncos despite coming in as the biggest underdog in Super Bowl history.

 Marshawn Lynch, in classic fashion, didn't let a little Super Bowl get in the way of having the most amount of fun possible.